-I adore saag (spinach) curries.
-They come in many delicious guises; this one features chicken (murgh).
+I adore spinach (saag) curries.
+They come in many delicious guises.
+In this recipe, chicken

 1 tsp (5 mL) each: kosher salt, ground cumin

 1/2 tsp (2 mL) each: ground coriander, cayenne pepper

 2 medium bunches spinach (1-1/2 lb/750 g), stemmed, washed

 2 lb (1 kg) bone-in chicken thighs, skinned, fat trimmed